Before We Get Started, See How Much You May Know About Taxes & Take The Tax Quiz Below!

 A tax credit of $1000 gets applied after deductions and after calculating what you might owe.
 So, if you owe $4,000 in taxes this year, a $1,000 tax credit will save you exactly $1,000.
 Thus a tax credit is superior in some ways than a tax deduction.

-While the tax code is long, complicated and, quite frankly, boring to read, it’s not impossible to follow.
+While the tax code is long, complicated and, quite frankly, boring to read, it’s not impossible to follow for a tax professional.
 While it’s not impossible to do your taxes yourself, it’s easy to make mistakes.
 It’s always smart to consult with professional tax attorneys who have experience in dealing with the IRS.

 Questions like “How far back can the IRS audit?” will inevitably come up.
 While the IRS is an excellent resource for taxpayers, it can be challenging to sift through all the information.

-Our tax attorneys are available 24 hours a day, seven days a week to help you solve your tax problems.
+Our tax attorneys are available 24 hours a day, seven days a week to help you solve your tax problems and provide tax advice.
 Even if the IRS decides to audit you from years prior, contact us before you appeal to ensure you start the process correctly.